 Apply undiluted directly to the affected skin using a Q-tip one day each week for 6-8 weeks until sores heal.
 Take care when working on the beak area not to get any liquid into the bird's eyes or nostrils.
 The same day each week administer in the drinking water.
 Keep it away from eyes & nostrils.

 Apply a drop of SCATT for 30 grams of body weight, to the upper part of the thigh one time and then again 3 weeks later.
 After applying the drop, place several drops onto a Q-tip and gently wipe it across the affected area.
 Take care when working on the beak not to get any liquid into the bird's eyes & nostrils.
 Each week thereafter apply the SCATT liquid only to the affected area using the Q-tip method.

 NOT ALL TAIL BOBBING IS ASM - If after 48 hrs, there is no improvement, it may not be air sac mites?
 Pain causes tail bobbing so... it could be parasites or bacterial infection.
-If no improvement I start Ronivet 12% and Trimethoprim sulfa mixed together in drinking water for two weeks.
+If no improvement I turn the bird over, and check it's stomach for intestinal parasties.
+If I see them I start Ronivet 12% and Trimethoprim sulfa mixed together in drinking water for two weeks.
 I then recheck to see if longer is needed.

 © lady gouldian finch.com 2017